Young girl looking in mirror

 How often do we do things for someone else’s approval?
 How often do we have to get hit on the head to realize it doesn’t work?

-We’re here to live lives that we approve of.
+We’re here to live lives we approve of and become our own person.
 We’re here to discover our true path.

 When our parents raise us with too much interference, too many opinions, etc., it’s easier to lose our way.
 We can spend our lives trying to please everyone else.

-I wish Dr. Becky was around when I was raising my young child!
+I wish Dr. Becky had been around when I was raising my young child!

 Still, I’m so grateful to access her words of wisdom now.
 They read timeless.

-They’re words I can use with my daughter, my husband, my friends and family, and even my inner child.
+They’re words I can use with my daughter, husband, friends and family, and even help when I think of my childhood.
 Thank you, Dr. Becky!

 I’ll be reading your book very soon!